EARN A RECREATIONAL PILOT CERTIFICATE (RPC)

-On 2 December 2021, CASA will implement changes to regulations that include confirmation that an increase in MTOW to 760 kg is now available.
-The weight increase proposal provided by RAAus introduced a Group G RPC for fixed wing, 3 axis, single engine aircraft with an MTOW between 601 and 760 kg, regardless of stall speed.
+Currently RAAus is working with the Civil Aviation Authority of Australia (CASA) to implement changes to regulations that include the registration and and operation of aircraft with Maximum Takeoff Weight (MTOW) of up to 760 kg.
+The weight increase proposal provided by RAAus plans to introduce a Group G RPC for fixed-wing, 3 axis, single engine aircraft with an MTOW between 601 and 760 kg, regardless of stall speed.
 This is great news as this new increase to MTOW 760kg allows RPC candidates to undergo flight training in a whole new range of two-seater Light Aircraft that will fall under the new limit, like the Cessna 152 (which is also used for RPL and PPL training).
-In addition, this provides RPC candidates who undergo flight training in a Cessna 152 with an upgrade path to full US PPL by i) completing additional 20 hours of flight training in the USA ii) passing both the US PPL ground exam iii) and final check ride.
+In addition, this provides RPC candidates who undergo flight training in a Cessna 152 with an upgrade path to a full Private Pilot License by completing additional 20 hours of flight training, passing both the PPL ground exam and final check ride & oral exam.

 A Recreational Pilot Certificate allows you to:

 - Fly a two-seat recreational registered aircraft in uncontrolled airspace during daylight hours within 25 nautical miles of your departure aerodrome in Australia

 - Medical standard is equivalent to that required for a motor vehicle license